Log in

 0

-The fruit is not extremely ripe, i.e. not mega sweet, but it is about to ripen and is in the middle of the process.
-This means there is a subtle sweetness that doesn't overwhelm you.
-At the same time, there is also a certain powdery facet for me that accompanies these fruity impressions throughout.
+The fruit does not come across as extremely ripe, meaning it is not overly sweet, but it is in the process of ripening.
+This means there is a fine sweetness present that does not overwhelm you at all.
+At the same time, there is also for me a certain powdery facet that accompanies these fruity impressions throughout.

-After about ten minutes, I even think I can smell a decent hint of iris.
-But iris is not listed.
-Now the question is whether my nose is playing tricks on me or whether not all the notes are listed here.
-Who knows...
+After about ten minutes, I even think I smell a decent hint of iris.
+However, iris is not listed.
+Now the question is whether my nose is playing tricks on me or if not all notes are listed here.
+Who knows..

 In any case, this impression fits the fragrance very well.

-However, the fruity vibes recede completely and are no longer recognizable to me.
+The fruity vibes, however, fade away completely and are no longer recognizable to me.

 I can't say much more about Nile River.
 It is a beautiful fragrance that could generate many fans.

 I simply expect more at such prices.
-I don't get more than 6 hours and the projection is not really there either.
-The fragrance stays relatively close to the skin, except for the first ten minutes.
+More than 6 hours is not achievable for me, and the projection is not really present either.
+The scent remains relatively close to the skin, except for the first ten minutes.

 Unisex?